|

 "Evergreen Lodge" until 1995, adding a new doorway and terrace at

 the corner.
-It stood vacant for several years, but is apparently a private
+The house is a private

 residence today.
 (Gerdy Troost, "Das Bauen im neuem Reich," Bayreuth,